xamarin/Xamarin.Legacy.Sdk/README.md

 # Xamarin.Legacy.Sdk

-An unofficial MSBuild SDK for multitargeting for "legacy" Xamarin and .NET 6.
+An unofficial MSBuild SDK for multitargeting for "legacy" Xamarin and .NET 6. _Not fully supported._

 This allows you to create a class library such as: